 The undergraduate major in Sociology is valuable training for a variety of occupations.
 Many Sociology majors go on to fascinating careers in diverse jobs that are emerging in our changing society.
-Our recent graduates have become a Pension Counselor, Family Life Counselor, Hospital Social Worker, Probation Counselor, Retail Sales Manager, Insurance Agent, and Department Store Buyer.
+Our recent graduates have started positions ranging from Pension Counselor, Family Life Counselor, Hospital Social Worker, Probation Counselor, Retail Sales Manager, Insurance Agent, Department Store Buyer, and Federal Wage & Hour Investigator.
 A deep understanding of the dynamics of social behavior is useful in virtually any occupation where people assist other people with serious concerns in their lives.
 Indeed, the careers of today are embedded in an increasingly diverse and globalized society where success is closely linked to one's ability to work effectively with people across different backgrounds and cultures.

 In addition to the preparation of students for the world of work, Sociology is an excellent major to prepare for graduate and professional degrees in law, social work, public administration, health care administration, personnel management, data science/research analytics, city planning, international relations, and (of course) in sociology.
 Few other majors prepare a student for such a broad range of post graduate choices.
 At the very least, Sociology prepares students for life, no matter what one’s choice of occupation.